PremierStreetRod/Shop-board/BUILD_LOG.md

 # BUILD_LOG — Shop Board
 Chronological build journal.
 Every work chunk gets an entry (Q99).
 Newest first.

+## 2026-08-03 — block 34 follow-up (owner-rep): Q92 same-day revisions (server.js v35 + migration 0021)

+- Owner-rep reviewed the time-off flow and made three calls; all shipped the same day:
+  1. APPROVAL IS ADMIN-ONLY (not manager). /api/timeoff/decide and /api/timeoff/add are now admin-only (were manager+admin).
+In the cockpit the "Time off — needs you" lane and the "Add for someone" control render only for admins; managers keep the read-only "who's out, upcoming" list for floor planning.
+The new-request heads-up now targets admins.
+  2. OPTIONAL REQUESTER NOTE.
+The home-screen panel gains a note field → request_note column → shown to the admin in the needs-you lane.
+  3. TOGGLE OFF BY DEFAULT.
+Migration 0021 flips the "Time-off requests" row that 0020 seeded ON; the request panel stays hidden and /api/timeoff/request refuses until an admin turns it on in Admin → Features.
+- CODE: v35 = 250,439 / 471473873.
+12 edit pairs, forward AND reversal proven (new→old
+  reproduced v34 = 248,960 / 2277737846 exactly).
+Transfer note: one base64 chunk was mis-typed
+  on the way into CM6 and its per-chunk checksum caught it → resent → clean.
+Commit SHA 2c5e07da, raw-verified at that SHA.
+Migration 0021 (request_note text column + `update feature_toggle set enabled=false where key='time_off_requests'`) run + verified (column present, toggle=false).
+- VERIFY: deploy healthy (/health 200; the three /api/timeoff/* routes still answer 401
+  unauthenticated).
+Data-layer E2E on the Zz test account (deleted after): a request WITH a note round-tripped through the exact v35 pending read — request_note came back verbatim ("Dentist at 2pm, back by 3"); table left empty, toggle off, Zz clean.
+HONEST LIMIT unchanged from block 34: the admin-only 403-for-managers, the note-in-lane render, and the toggle-off panel-hide are proven at the code + data layer, not by a signed-in HTTP click-through (login needs a PIN the build harness does not type).
+- OPEN ITEM — EMAIL TO info@premierstreetrod.com ON EACH REQUEST: owner-rep asked for this; NOT built.
+It needs (a) an email provider wired — an API key he sets on Railway; the app is web-push-only today and I never handle keys — and (b) a Q106 go/no-go, since email delivery is deliberately held until cutover ("no emails until go-live"). info@ is his company inbox, so it is arguably consistent with Q106 (test notifications go to him, not staff), but lifting the email hold is his call.
+Raised for his decision; nothing was sent.

 ## 2026-08-03 — build block 34: Q92 TIME-OFF REQUESTS, part 1 (server.js v34 + migration 0020)

 - WHAT: the first slice of the planned-absence work.
 A builder can request time off from